felixminom/better_i18n_django/README.md

 msgid "Lorem ipsum"
 msgstr ""
 ```
-Due to the decision of using `extracted comments`, the `makemessages` django command had to be monkey patched.
+Due to the decision to use `extracted comments`, the `makemessages` Django command had to be monkey patched.
 Django pulls `extracted comments` from the code base, but in this case, we're introducing them programmatically
 using the `polib`, so we needed to keep these comments even if they're not in the code base.